Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 The GCHawk can be used for more than just golf.
 It also has multi-sport functionality with dynamic tracking and special performance algorithms.
 In particular, it can deliver true-to-life soccer gameplay.
 We’ll touch on this in a later section, but it won’t be our main focus of the review.

 What about add-ons and optionals?
-In addition to the standard FSX software license, the GCHawk can be upgraded to provide full club data with the club data add-on, and the Skill Drill license is required for soccer play.
+In addition to the FSX software license and club data add-on, both of which are included, the GCHawk can be hooked up with a Skill Drill license that enables soccer play.

 Setting Up & Using The GCHawk